Moving and Positioning – People

 The Handling of People 7th Edition (HOP7), the recognised UK best practice framework for moving and handling people, is explicit that moving and positioning must be based on individual risk assessment, supported by appropriate and properly maintained equipment, carried out by trained and competent staff, and reviewed and updated regularly.
 A moving and handling care plan that has not been reviewed following a change in the individual’s condition is not a safe plan.
 A technique taught by someone without a recognised qualification in moving and handling people is not safe training.

 The consequences of poor practice fall on two people simultaneously.
-The care worker risks serious spinal injury, particularly from prohibited lifts such as the drag lift, the through-arm lift, and the Australian lift, all of which are contraindicated under current guidance and none of which should be taught or used in any care setting.
+The care worker risks serious spinal injury, particularly from prohibited lifts, all of which are contraindicated under current guidance and none of which should be taught or used in any care setting.
 The individual being moved risks pain, skin damage, falls, loss of dignity, and injury.
 In the worst cases, both happen at once.

-CQC Regulation 12 (Safe Care and Treatment) requires providers to ensure that care is delivered safely and that risks are assessed and mitigated.
+Under CQC Regulation 12: Safe Care and Treatment, providers must ensure that care is delivered safely and that risks are assessed and mitigated.
 Moving and handling is a direct test of that regulation in practice.
 Inspectors look at whether staff are trained, whether training was delivered by qualified instructors, whether care plans reflect current needs, and whether equipment is being used correctly.
-A service where drag lifts are still being used, where slings have not been inspected, or where moving and handling plans have not been updated following changes in the individual’s condition is a service with significant regulatory exposure.
+A service where prohibited lifts are still being used, where slings have not been inspected, or where moving and handling plans have not been updated following changes in the individual’s condition is a service with significant regulatory exposure.

 Content is adapted to your setting, your equipment, and the individuals your team supports.
 Topics covered include:

-- Prohibited lifts: the drag lift, through-arm lift, and Australian lift, and why each is prohibited
+• Prohibited lifts: the drag lift, through-arm lift, and Australian lift, why each is prohibited, and refusing to use or teach them

 How the Course Is Delivered